Not really "Frequently Asked Questions" but I thought it may be useful.

 Basic Questions

-It includes a basic roadmap and how to collaborate (I'd love help with new scenarios, I don't require help with the website, or rather it would take me longer to give access and explain than to do it myself).
+It includes a basic roadmap and how to collaborate (I’d love help with new scenarios).

 Users may opt-in to the email newsletter in the contact form or in the user registration form.
 Opt-out is one click away in the newsletter email.
-Historically, I've been sending the newsletter email about every two months.
+I’m not tracking anything from this email.
+Historically, we’ve been sending the newsletter email about every month or two.

-I'm also tracking web visitors with self-hosted and privacy-friendly Plausible.
+We also capturing web visitor analytics with the self-hosted and privacy-friendly Plausible.